PyroMikeGit/SuperKaizoIronMON/README.md

 4. **Mid-game Pivot Rules**:
    - You must pivot to a new mon at the Great Marsh when you first get to Pastoria City
    - You can leave and come back if you need to check Pokémon moves outside
+5. The 3 "Safari TMs" are:
+   - TM 51, obtainable by talking to the NPC nearest to the honey tree on [Route 210 South](https://bulbapedia.bulbagarden.net/wiki/Appendix:Platinum_walkthrough/Section_7#Route_210_(south)).
+   - TM 66, obtainable by talking to the NPC next to the second bridge on [Route 215](https://bulbapedia.bulbagarden.net/wiki/Appendix:Platinum_walkthrough/Section_8#Route_215).
+   - TM 63, obtainable by talking to the NPC below Veilstone Gym in [Veilstone city](https://bulbapedia.bulbagarden.net/wiki/Appendix:Platinum_walkthrough/Section_8#Veilstone_City).

 ## Smart AI ROM Patches